gorenje/millieons.org/n/texts.md

 - I went to Bali too ... and also [ruined the environment](/w/lousy-tshirts).

+- Sometimes we forget how far we come [since we collectively left the caves](/w/streetwalldecoration).

 ### Unfortunate Happenstances

 - Some secrets are [poisonous secrets](/a/poisoned-secrets) — the kind that end up eating you up from the inside.